RobustRoundRobin/RRR/README.md

 results a new 'work' request being issued.
 In rrr (as in IBFT) this is where we hook in end of round/start of new round

-### static nodes

-Initial nodes need to be included in the genesis block extraData.
-We provide a utility subcommand for geth which creates the appropriate extraData for the genesis.json config file.
-After genesis, a new node is introduced by making a request to an existing node and then waiting for that request to be confirmed by the consensus engine.

-If boot nodes are being used instead, the initial boot nodes will need to be similarly in the genesis block.
-The easiest way to do that is to list them in a static-nodes.json and generate the extraData for genesis as above.
-The --bootnodes options at startup can then be used as normal.
-In this scenario the static-nodes.json is just a way to configure the genesis extraData and can be discared after that is done.

-On startup geths p2p engine populates its view of 'localnodes' to include those declared in static
 ### Geth IBFT 'new chain' / warmup

 For orientation with the IBFT implementation it helps to follow what happens